beancount/fava/src/fava/help/budgets.md

 over by a weekly budget, and so on.

 Fava displays budgets in both charts and reports.
-You can find a visualization of the global budget in the `Net Profit` and `Expenses` charts for the `Income Statement` report.
+You can find a visualization of the global budget in the `Net Profit` and `Expenses` charts for the Income Statement report.

-The `Expenses` `Income Statement` report is a good starting point for getting access to the full budget information in Fava.
+The Income Statement report is a good starting point for getting access to the full budget information in Fava.
 The `Changes` charts visualize the data.
 The `Changes (monthly)` and `Balances (monthly)` reports show, respectively, the monthly and cumulative (over the selected period) budgets.